apache/servicecomb-website/_users/service-heartbeat.md

 ## Involved APIs

-* `io.servicecomb.serviceregistry.client.ServiceRegistryClient` is the service client.
+* `org.apache.servicecomb.serviceregistry.client.ServiceRegistryClient` is the service client.

 `ServiceRegistryClient` provides heartbeat to send heartbeats.
 You can call it as required.
 The sample code is as follows: